 Maple syrup is a delicious savory treat that you can add to your pancakes, waffles, and other things as well.
-You can make your own maple syrup at home or you can buy specially made and store brand maple syrups.
+You can make your own maple syrup at home or you can buy specially made and store-brand maple syrups.

-Maple syrup is not the same as your typical home style syrup.
+Maple syrup is not the same as your typical home-style syrup.
 It is thicker and sweeter than traditional syrup is.
 Maple syrup is actually made from sap that comes from the sugar maple tree.
 Yes, you read that right, it’s made from sap—and it’s SO good!

 Chances are you already know about the sticky-sweet goodness that is maple syrup.
 You’re here to find out more about it, particularly storing and toting it.

-Can you dehydrate maple syrup?
+Can you dehydrate and rehydrate maple syrup?
 If you’re a backpacker or you like to pack dehydrated foods for snacks and trips, you need your options!
 You can dehydrate maple syrup.
 Using it after it is dehydrated may be a bit more challenging than rehydrating some foods, but it is still a viable option.

 Dehydrating maple syrup gives you the ability to take it on the go.
 You need options for dehydrated foods besides your typical meats, corn, or beans.